matteoram/surveycto_randomization_module/README.md

 # SurveyCTO Randomization Module

-## A turnkey script to implement in a randomization module in a SurveyCTO questionnaire and address question order effects
+## A turnkey script addressing question order effects via a randomization module within a SurveyCTO questionnaire

-This Python script creates a randomization module to be used in a SurveyCTO questionnaire.
-It follows the approach outlined in Ramina (2022).
+This Python script creates a randomization module intended for use in a SurveyCTO questionnaire, following the approach outlined in Ramina (2022).

 Simply put, this program:
-* Creates a csv file containing all possible permutations given a integer indicating the number of texts to be randomized;
+* Creates a csv file containing all possible permutations based on a integer indicating the number of texts to be randomized;
-* Creates an xlsx file replicating the 'survey' and 'choices' tabs of a standard SurveyCTO questionnaire and populates them with the required code to randomize the order of the texts.
+* Creates an xlsx file replicating the 'survey' and 'choices' tabs found in a standard SurveyCTO questionnaire, and populates them with the required code to randomize the order of the texts.

-Importantly, this script differs from the Stata code shown in the above-mentioned technical brief in two ways:
+Importantly, this script differs from the Stata code provided in the above-mentioned technical brief in two ways:
-* The wording 'statements' is replaced by 'texts', given that the module can be used to randomize not only statements, but any type of string;
+* The term 'statements' is replaced with 'texts' to emphasize that the module can randomize any type of string, not only statements;
-* The script produces not only a csv file as in the case of the Stata code, but also automates the creation of the respective Excel file to be added to the SurveyCTO questionnare.
-To execute this, it requires the user to enter the texts to be randomized and the SurveyCTO field type associated to the texts (e.g. 'select_one', 'select_multiple', integer, etc.).
+* In addition to producing a csv file as seen in the Stata code, this script automates the creation of the corresponding Excel file that can be seamlessly integrated into the SurveyCTO questionnaire.
+To execute this, the user is prompted to input the texts for randomization and specify the SurveyCTO field type associated with these texts (e.g., 'select_one,' 'select_multiple,' 'integer,' etc.).

-In order to run this program seamlessly, simply insert the correct directory of the output files.
-The names of the output files can also be changed.
+In order to run this program smoothly, simply provide the correct directory path for the output files.
+You also have the flexibility to customize the names of the output files.

 For more information regarding the limitations of this solution, please refer to the technical brief linked above.

-If you find a bug or you would like to suggest an improvement, please raise an issue through the issues tab.
+If you find a bug or you would like to suggest improvements, please raise an issue through the issues tab.

 ## Reference